-How Much Will A Car Alignment Cost?
+How Much Will a Car Alignment Cost?

-What Is A Car Alignment?
+What Is a Car Alignment?

-Using their eyes and an alignment machine, he or she will ensure the casters, cambers, and toes are aligned at the proper angles recommended by the manufacturer.
+Using their eyes and an alignment machine, he or she will ensure the casters, cambers, and toes align at the proper angles recommended by the manufacturer.
 After completing repairs, the mechanic will test the alignment on an alignment rack and will typically take it for a test drive to make sure everything is in working order.

 A standard car alignment should only take an hour or so to complete.

-Why Do I Need A Car Alignment?
+Why Do I Need a Car Alignment?

-How Do I Choose The Best Place For A Car Alignment?
+How Do I Choose the Best Place for a Car Alignment?